Fair-Exchange/anchor/docs/src/pages/docs/pdas.md

 description: Anchor - Program Derived Addresses
 ---

-Knowing how to use PDAs is one of the most important skills for Solana Programming.
+Knowing how to use PDAs is one of the most important skills for Safecoin Programming.
 They simplify the programming model and make programs more secure.
 So what are they?

 ---